bbauska/W3Cx-5of5/README.md

 1.  var darkVador = { firstName:'Dark', lastName:'Vador'};
 </pre>

-Objects can be created with the keyword new and a constructor function or an ES6 class:
+<p>Objects can be created with the keyword new and a constructor function
+or an ES6 class:</p>

 <pre>
 1.  var darkVador = new Hero('Dark Vador', 'empire');
 </pre>

-Objects can also be created by functions that return objects (factories):
+<p>Objects can also be created by functions that return objects (factories):</p>

 <pre>
 1.  function getMousePos(event, canvas) {